fuzzware-fuzzer/fuzzware/README.md

 ```

 ## Fuzzware on Host
-For a local setup, your system will have to have a list of local tooling installed to handle building unicorn, setting up virtual environments and finally run different pipeline components.
+For a local setup, your system will have to have a list of local tooling installed to handle building unicorn, setting up virtual environments and finally running different pipeline components.
 You can see how to set those dependencies up in the [Docker file](dockerfile).
 Without installing all the dependencies first, different steps of the installation process will complain and you will be able to install them one by one.

 To install locally:
 ```